Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Mushrooms

 Mushrooms are fungi that can absorb toxins in their environment.
-Additionally, mushrooms contain amatoxin, which can upset the stomachs of some birds.
+Additionally, mushrooms contain amatoxin, which can upset the stomachs of birds.

 Raw mushrooms are more dangerous to parrots than if they’re cooked.
 Some types contain higher amounts of amatoxin, leading to digestive issues and neurological damage.